Froilano Machado

-Froilano Carmelino da Rocha Machado (22 November 1925 – 24 April 2008) was an Indian politician, advocate, freedom fighter, businessperson, writer, poet and social worker from Goa.
-He was a former member of the Goa Legislative Assembly representing the Cortalim Assembly constituency from 1977 to 1984.
-He also served as a speaker of the Goa Legislative Assembly from 1980 to 1984.
+Froilano Carmelino da Rocha Machado (22 November 1925 – 24 April 2008) was an Indian politician, advocate, freedom fighter, businessman, writer, poet and social worker who was a former member of the Goa, Daman and Diu Legislative Assembly representing the Cortalim Assembly constituency from 1977 to 1984.
+He served as the speaker of the Goa, Daman and Diu Legislative Assembly from 1980 to 1984.
 He was noted for his contributions in the Goa Liberation Movement and Konkani language.